Medical Help for Texas Prison and Jail Workers

 - Physiotherapy.
 Especially for chronic pain, physiotherapy is a great treatment for healing injuries.
 Our staff can get you on the right physiotherapy regimen with exercises to help you not only heal, but strengthen your body to prevent further injuries.

 - Surgery.
 Sometimes simple pain management is not enough, and in these cases we recommend surgery.
 Our clinic’s experience and knowledge will help you decide if surgery is the right treatment path for you.

 The right treatment can be the difference between your injury healing or becoming a lifelong problem.
 You can trust that our clinic has the right resources and experience to properly treat your injury with care.

-Workers’ Compensation for Injured Prison and Jail Workers
+Workers’ Compensation for Injured Jail and Prison Staff

 Some work-related injuries may entitle you to compensation for your financial, professional, and personal losses sustained due to an incident.
 We can help guide you through the workers’ compensation process, for federal, state, and private industry employees.
 Here are some of the workers’ compensation services we offer: